 All five-year B.S./M.S. pre-professional phase students are guaranteed a seat in the professional phase of the program as long as they meet the Progression Criteria, complete the clinical experience hours, and undergo an interview.
 These interviews will be conducted in late January/early February of their junior year (year 3).
 Students will also complete an application to progress to the professional phase, a letter of intent, a clinical experience summary, and a writing sample.

-After successful completion of the first three years, students enter the professional phase of the program (see The Professional Phase Years 4 and 5 for more information).
+After successful completion of the first three years, students enter the professional phase of the program which is also referred to as the Physician Assistant Program (see The Professional Phase Years 4 and 5 for more information).